enpasos/aiwebsite/webgui/src/pages/muzero/here/Go.md

 The book
 [deep learning and the game of go](https://www.manning.com/books/deep-learning-and-the-game-of-go) by [Max Pumperla](https://maxpumperla.com/) and Kevin Ferguson helped us a lot to dive into the subject matter.
-We used the go environment within Max Pumperla's project [ScalphaGoZero](https://maxpumperla.com/ScalphaGoZero/) during selfplay of our MuZero implementation.
+We used the go environment within Max Pumperla's project [ScalphaGoZero](https://maxpumperla.com/ScalphaGoZero/) during self-play of our MuZero implementation.

 <go title="Game Go" />